-After spending several years answering almost daily e-mails and telephone calls from business managers asking for staffing help and aiding fellow academics with their analytics teaching needs, Dr. Jennifer Priestley of Kennesaw State University and Dr. Robert McGrath wrote Closing the Analytics Talent Gap: An Executive’s Guide to Working with Universities.
+After spending several years answering almost daily e-mails and telephone calls from business managers asking for staffing help and aiding fellow academics with their analytics teaching needs, Dr. Jennifer Priestley of Kennesaw State University and Dr. Robert McGrath of the University of New Hampshire wrote Closing the Analytics Talent Gap: An Executive’s Guide to Working with Universities.
 The book builds a bridge between university analytics programs and business organizations.
 It promotes a dialog that enables executives to learn how universities can help them find strategically important personnel and universities to learn how they can develop and educate this personnel.

 Table of Contents

 Chapter 1.
 Analytics and Data Science 101.
 Chapter 2.
 Navigating Universities -- Where to Start.
 Chapter 3.
 Collaborating with Undergraduate Programs.
 Chapter 4.
 Collaborating with Master's Programs.
 Chapter 5.
 Collaborating with Doctoral Programs.
 Chapter 6.
 Continuing Education, Training, and Professional Development.